MianSaadTahir/Lab-Management-System/README.md

 ## Technologies Used
 - C#
-- MS SQL Server
+- Windows Forms
+- MSSQL Database

 ## Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/miansaadtahir/NikeStore/issues) for more information.
+Feel free to check out the [issues page](https://github.com/miansaadtahir/LabManagementSystem/issues) for more information.

 ## License
 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more details.